SE4AIResearch/TechnicalDebt_Fall2024/readme.md

 #### Additional info
 - Satd bailiff jar file v1.2 can be found [here](https://github.com/smilevo/SATDBailiff/releases/download/1.2/satd-analyzer-jar-with-all-dependencies.jar)
 - A video tutorial on how to build and run the tool can be found [here](https://www.youtube.com/watch?v=DDzZOX1Vil4&feature=youtu.be)
+- A video tutorial on how to run the tool through docker can be found [here](https://www.youtube.com/watch?v=T5H_uAqwipQ&feature=youtu.be).
+Please also read the docker readme file.
+Link below
 - A docker image with all the required libraries, the tool as well as a complete environment is prepared and available [here](https://hub.docker.com/r/mihalbsh/satdbailiff).
 You can use that in case you dont have an environment with java,mysql etc